Qumulo/docs/qumulo-alerts-guide/installing-configuring/integration-clicksend.md

 ```

-The following is an explanation of the JSON keys that configure integration with an email server.
+The following is an explanation of the options that configure integration with an email server.

 <table>
   <colgroup>